AmadouDiallo4/huffman/README.md

 ## First project, rules from school

 This was my first project in my first year of engineering school (2010).
-The langage was imposed : java
+1. The language was imposed : java
-We must write our own structures : the tree and the list We must have an IHM
+2. We must write our own structures : the tree and the list
+3. We must have an IHM

-Moreover I used only french for this project.
+Moreover I used only French for this project.

 ## Use

 	javac Ihm.java
 	java Ihm

 Put the file name to compress in the text box without any extension.